8xFF/atm0s-sdn/packages/services/node_alias/README.md

-# atm0s-sdn-node-alias service
+# atm0s-sdn Node Alias Service

-This service implement DNS style mechanism, each node will it self register will number of aliases, which usually used on proxy or tunnel server.
+This service implements a DNS-style mechanism where each node registers itself along with a number of aliases.
+These aliases are typically used on proxy or tunnel servers.

-## How it works
+## Functionality

-We using mechanism for avoiding strong sync data between nodes, any nodes can be disconnect and re-join anytime.
-The mechanism is very simple as described bellow:
+The mechanism used here helps avoid the need for strong synchronization data between nodes.
+Any node can disconnect and rejoin at any time.
+The process is quite straightforward, as explained below:

-- Each time node REGISTER or UNREGISTER with an alias, it broadcast to all nodes about the changed.
+- Every time a node registers or unregisters an alias, it broadcasts this change to all other nodes.
-- When a node received REGISTER it store SENDER as LOCATION_HINT
+- When a node receives a registration, it stores the sender as the location hint.
-- When a node want to finding a location for a alias, it will search in local for getting LOCALTION_HINT
+- When a node needs to find a location for an alias, it first checks its local storage for the location hint.

-    - It ping LOCATION_HINT first for ensuring it still has alias
+    - It pings the location hint to ensure it still holds the alias.
-    - If don't have LOCATION_HINT or, above ping timeout or node reply with NOT_FOUND, it broadcast SCAN to all other nodes
+    - If there's no location hint, or if the ping times out or the node replies with 'NOT FOUND', the node broadcasts a 'SCAN' request to all other nodes.
-    - If a node reply with FOUND, then we got result, if after timeout we dont have FOUND, it mean not found
+    - If a node replies with 'FOUND', then the result is obtained.
+However, if after a timeout there's no 'FOUND' response, it means the alias was not found.

-## Conclusion
+## Usecase

-Above mechanism very helpful when we have large of aliases and infrequency changed, this can be found in some system like DNS, Tunnel, Proxy.
-Please don't use this service if you have alisases which changed in very high frequency and high query frequency.
+This mechanism proves particularly useful when dealing with a large number of aliases that rarely change.
+This can be observed in systems like DNS, Tunnels, and Proxies.
+However, this service should not be used if you have aliases that frequently change and are queried often.